-Over the course of 32 years practicing in NYC and Long Island, I have seen thousands of patients who complained of persistent pain in their face, ears, teeth, and/or jaw.
+Over the course of 35 years of practice in NYC and Long Island, I have seen thousands of patients who complained of persistent pain in their face, ears, teeth, and/or jaw.
 These pain complaints have often been accompanied by tightness and soreness in their jaw and facial muscles, limited jaw opening, difficulty chewing due to pain, and at times other symptoms such as burning and tingling in the face and lips.
 Many of these patients have been told by their doctors that their symptoms are “in their head” as a result of past treatment failures.
 At other times, patients have felt as if they were being personally blamed for having a problem.
 If you are one of those people who have facial pain that has lingered, not only is your pain real, it is not your fault!
 Your facial pain can be understood and effectively treated.

 - Pain of Tooth Origin

 Unfortunately, many facial pain problems are often misunderstood and misdiagnosed because of four key factors:

 1- Heterotopic (Referred) Pain: This means that the location of the pain being experienced is not where the pain is coming from.
 The most familiar referred pain is the pain experienced in the left arm just prior to or during a heart attack.
 The phenomenon of referred pain is common in the face, leading to treatment at the site of the described pain, but not at the true source of the pain.
 As a result, pain continues.